Planning a trip? We can help!

 1. SC Restaurant Week

 If you are a food lover, there truly is no better time to visit South Carolina than in January.
-From the 9th to the 19th visit participating casual and fine dining restaurants as they provide special dishes and multi-course meals to celebrate Restaurant Week.
+From the 8th to the 18th, visit participating casual and fine dining restaurants as they provide special dishes and multi-course meals to celebrate Restaurant Week.
 Each location will have a fixed-priced menu, allowing you to explore the region’s culinary expertise.
-Local favorites such as Black Drum Brewing, Landry’s Seafood, and Voodoo Brewing Company are just some participating establishments.
-The goal of the 11-day event is to position South Carolina as a top food destination across the U.S., so beat the crowds and discover what we have to offer now before people start flocking!
+Local favorites such as Hook and Barrel and Crooked Hammock will be just some of the participating establishments.
+The goal of the event is to position South Carolina as a top food destination across the U.S., so beat the crowds and discover what we have to offer now before people start flocking!
 Reservations are strongly encouraged, as restaurants will fill up quickly.

 2. Boat and Sportsman Expo